OWASP/CheatSheetSeries/cheatsheets/Authentication_Cheat_Sheet.md

 ### Account Lockout

-The most common protection against these accounts is to implement account lockout, which prevents any more login attempts for a period after a certain number of failed login attempts.
+The most common protection against these accounts is to implement account lockout, which prevents any more login attempts for a period after a certain number of failed logins.

 The counter of failed logins should be associated with the account itself, rather then the source IP address, in order to prevent an attacker making login attempts from a large number of different IP addresses.
 There are a number of different factors that should be considered when implementing an account lockout policy in order to find a balance between security and usability:

-- The number of failed attempts before the account is locked out (lockout threshold)
+- The number of failed attempts before the account is locked out (lockout threshold).
-- The time period that these attempts must occur within (observation window)
+- The time period that these attempts must occur within (observation window).
-- How long the account is locked out for (lockout duration)
+- How long the account is locked out for (lockout duration).

 Rather than implementing a fixed lockout duration (e.g, ten minutes), some applications use and exponential lockout, where the lockout duration starts as a very short period (e.g, one second), but doubles after each failed login attempt.